albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param HSQUIRRELVM v: the target VM
     :returns: the current VMs release hook.

-Returns the release hook of a VM instance.
+Returns the release hook of a VM instance